Paris Agreement is working but too slowly to prevent dangerous global heat

 The study comes just days before the Cop30 summit in Belem, Brazil, where countries will once again gather to discuss progress in tackling the climate crisis against the backdrop of increasing scepticism and pushback against climate science in the US.

+Speaking to The Independent in the summer, Evans Njewa, lead climate negotiator for Malawi and the current chair of the Least Developed Countries bloc of 44 low-income countries at UN climate talks earlier this year, revealed that efforts at the UN to drive climate adaptation and resilience had essentially stalled since countries failed to agree to a goal on adaptation financing at COP29 in Baku, Azerbaijan, last year.

+“Since COP29, negotiation rooms have become politically gridlocked on adaptation,” said Njewa, who attended UN climate talks in Bonn, Germany in June, ahead of Cop30.
+“The bruised trust over the absence of a dedicated outcome on adaptation finance at COP29 has had a real impact.”

-Researchers urged governments to accelerate emission cuts, expand adaptation finance, and strengthen public-health systems to deal with escalating heat risks.
+Researchers urge governments to accelerate emission cuts, expand adaptation finance, and strengthen public-health systems to deal with escalating heat risks.

 “The Paris Agreement works,” Bernadette Woods Placky, chief meteorologist at Climate Central, said.